Akuli/teek/docs/tcl-calls.rst

 * Anything else is treated as an iterable.
 Every element of the iterable is converted as described here, and the result is a Tcl list.

+Conversions should raise :class:`ValueError` or :class:`.TclError` when they fail.

 .. _type-spec: